Lemon Laws and Consumer Rights in New Jersey for New and Used Cars

 If your car is a lemon the impact on your life is significant: how will you get to work, shuttle the kids around or leave the house?
 Mass transit is not an option.
 You need to take advantage of the New Jersey Lemon Law and fight back and force the manufacturer to repurchase your car.

-If the use, value or safety of your car has been substantially affected you can have your car repurchased with attorney fees and the cost reimbursed.
+If the use, value or safety of your car has been substantially affected or impaired you can have your car repurchased with attorney fees and the cost reimbursed.
 You can also get your money back if the dealer has taken too long to fix the car.
 Yes, that is correct: even if the dealer fixes the car, but it takes too long, you can get your money back.

 New Jersey has some of the strongest consumer laws in the country to protect you if your car is defective or is in the shop too long.
 You have a way to fight back and protect your family.
 Take advantage.

 The New Jersey Lemon Law is a very powerful tool for consumers who believe they have been aggrieved as a result of the condition of their vehicles substantially affecting the use, value and safety of that automobile.

 The New Jersey Lemon Law has certain threshold requirements.
 These threshold requirements for the New Jersey Lemon Law are different depending on whether you choose to proceed to Superior Court or to the Administrative Court.
 The difference between these two courts for New Jersey Lemon Law is that in the Administrative Court you do not receive a jury, but rather a judge alone determines whether or not your vehicle is a lemon under New Jersey Lemon Law.
 In the Superior Court system, a jury could potentially determine whether or not your alleged lemon is a lemon under the New Jersey Lemon Law.